Preparing Boys for their Future

 The school leaders’ decision to equip every pupil and member of staff with a tablet computer in 2019 has had a profound impact on the development of pupils’ ICT skills and the way these are used as tools for learning in every subject.ISI inspection, December 2021

-We aim to ensure that every pupil is computer literate and able to use technology to enhance his learning across the school curriculum.
+We aim to ensure that every boy is computer literate and able to use technology to enhance his learning across the school curriculum.
 Digital education lessons take place during the first year and cover a variety of practical technology skills including the use of Eton’s email and online learning systems, the Microsoft Office suite, as well as how to use digital platforms to work collaboratively and creatively.
 We also provide an introduction to programming.
-For those pupils keen to expand their knowledge and skill set, we offer computer science GCSE and A Level.
+For those boys keen to expand their knowledge and skill set, we offer computer science GCSE and A Level.

 Since it opened in 2015, the Tony Little Centre for Innovation and Research in Learning has played a key role as a hub to bring together various groups investigating forms of educational technology and measuring their impact.
-Pupils have played a joint role in researching and exploring the benefits of technology use in their learning to inform our digital education strategy.
+Boys have played a joint role in researching and exploring the benefits of technology use in their learning to inform our digital education strategy.

 The Future of Learning

 There is little doubt that developments in areas such as artificial intelligence, data analytics, 3D printing, and virtual/augmented reality will have a profound impact on education in the years ahead.
-While being sure to retain all that experience shows us works in the schoolroom, we continue to explore the latest technologies to enhance the teaching and learning experience, as well as ensure our pupils have the skills and experience needed to thrive in the 21st century.
+While being sure to retain all that experience shows us works in the schoolroom, we continue to explore the latest technologies to enhance the teaching and learning experience, as well as ensure our boys have the skills and experience needed to thrive in the 21st century.